OCFL/extensions/docs/NNNN-n-tuple-omit-prefix-storage-layout.md

 OCFL object root path:

 1. Remove the prefix, which is everything to the left of the right-most instance of the delimiter, as well as the delimiter.
 If there is no delimiter, the whole id is used; if the delimiter is found at the end, an error is thrown.
-2. Add zero padding to left or right of the remaining id, or none, depending on `zeroPadding` configuration.
+2. Optionally, add zero-padding to the left or right of the remaining id, depending on `zeroPadding` configuration.
 3. Optionally reverse the remaining id, depending on `reverseObjectRoot`
-4. Starting at the leftmost character of the resulting id and working right, the resulting id is divided into `numberOfTuples` tuples each containing `tupleSize` characters.
+4. Starting at the leftmost character of the resulting id and working right, divide the id into `numberOfTuples` each containing `tupleSize` characters.
+5. It is expected that the UTF-8 identifier from step 5 is split between grapheme clusters
-5. The tuples are joined, in order, using the filesystem path separator.
+6. Join the tuples, in order, using the filesystem path separator.
-6. The prefix-omitted id (from step 1) is then joined on the end.
+7. Join the prefix-omitted id (from step 1) onto the end.

 ## Examples

 ### Example 1

-This example demonstrates mappings where the single-character delimiter is found one or more times in the OCFL object identifier, with default zeroPadding, modified tupleSize and numberOfTuples, and reverseObjectRoot true.
+This example demonstrates mappings where the single-character delimiter is found one or more times in the OCFL object identifier, with default `zeroPadding`, modified `tupleSize` and `numberOfTuples`, and `reverseObjectRoot` true.

 #### Parameters

-There is no default configuration; therefore, configuration parameters must be provided.
+Unlike some ocfl storage layouts there is no default configuration, and therefore configuration parameters must be provided.

 ```json
 {